Kochurovskyi/lucid-fastapi/README.md

 * In-Memory Caching: Used for caching responses for up to 5 minutes.

 ### Data
-The database file () is included and contain some data.
+The database file (database.db) is included and contain some data.
 Feel free to play around with it under the users:
 * yuko@email.com / password: 1234
 * jeff@email.com / password: 1234